mbodm/cdis/README.md

 "_How to switch the display input source by using the keyboard?_"

-A quick personal suggestion (this is how i use the tool):
+A quick personal suggestion (this is how i use the tool) and the answer to above question you will find [here](https://github.com/mbodm/cdis/blob/main/README_keyboard.md).

 Since `cdis.exe` is a CLI tool, you can use it in scripts and shortcuts.
 Personally, i created myself 2 different `cdis.exe --set [NUMBER]` Windows Desktop shortcuts (".lnk" files).
 One for each of my 2 other computers.
 For each Windows Desktop shortcut i defined a keyboard hotkey (right-click and select "Properties").
 In example, something like "SHIFT+ALT+LEFTARROW".
 This way i just need to press those keys on the keyboard to quickly switch to another computer.
 Hint: You can also pin Windows Desktop shortcuts to "Start" or to the Windows TaskBar.